Jull3Hax0r/TryHackMe-U.A.-High-School/README.md

 ```
 steghide extract -sf oneforall.jpg
 ```
-As a passphrase I used what was in the file /var/www/Hidden_Content/passphrase.txt
+As a passphrase i used what was in the file /var/www/Hidden_Content/passphrase.txt

 <img src="https://jull3.se/extimg/school/steg.png" alt="steg.png">